xw1w1/ClientboundChatManager/README.md

 # ClientboundChatManager
 A simple mod that allows you to remove messages from your chat.
-[DEMO]

 Here how it looks in the chat: